Return to the search form Return to your search results

 Costs for future sessions are usually similar to the current session, however students can expect a modest increase in overall costs each session.
 Final cost sheets for future sessions are typically available early in the semester before the session begins.

-PDF Cost Sheet- Vienna Exchange Program- Fall 2023
+Cost Sheet- Vienna Exchange Program- Spring 2025

 The cost sheets are based on the fees described below: